Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Introduction

 \section{Introduction}

 In the field of optimization theory, the selection of hyperparameters, such as learning rate and batch size, plays a significant role in determining the \emph{optimization efficiency}, which refers to the computational resources required to minimize the loss function to a predetermined level.
-In (strongly) \emph{convex problems}, altering these hyperparameters does not affect the final solution since all local minima are global.
+In strongly \emph{convex problems}, altering these hyperparameters does not affect the final solution since all local minima are global.
 Hence, the final model only depends on the \emph{explicit biases} of architecture and objective function (including any explicit regularizers).
-In contrast, Deep Learning is \emph{non-convex}, which means that the choices of algorithm and hyperparameters can impact not only optimization efficiency but also introduce an \emph{implicit bias}--- change the regions of the search space explored by the optimization algorithm--- and consequently impact the final learned model.
+In contrast, Deep Learning is \emph{non-convex}, which means that the choices of algorithm and hyperparameters can impact not only optimization efficiency but also introduce an \emph{implicit bias}, i.e., change the regions of the search space explored by the optimization algorithm, consequently impacting the final learned model.

-The implicit bias induced by algorithm and hyperparameter choices can significantly affect the quality of the learned model, including generalization (gap between train vs. test), robustness to distribution shift, downstream performance, and more.
-Hence the implicit bias of \emph{stochastic gradient descent (SGD)} has garnered considerable attention within the research community \cite{Jastrzebski,catapult, damian2021, control-bs-lr, pmlr-v162-nacson22a, haochen21a,andriushchenko2022sgd}.
-SGD steps use a \emph{noisy approximation} of the population gradient.
-This noise arises from using a minibatch to estimate the true gradient, and using a non-negligible learning rate, leading to a deviation from the linear approximation of the loss.\footnote{In this work, \emph{SGD noise} corresponds to the noise introduced by using a non-infinitesimal learning rate and a finite minibatch size.
-Unlike some works, we do \emph{not} use ``SGD Noise'' to refer to the randomness induced by the random shuffling of datapoints.}
+The implicit bias induced by the algorithm and hyperparameter choices can significantly affect the quality of the learned model, including generalization, robustness to distribution shifts, downstream performance, and more.
+Hence, the implicit bias of \emph{stochastic gradient descent (SGD)} has garnered considerable attention within the research community \citep{Jastrzebski,catapult, damian2021, control-bs-lr, pmlr-v162-nacson22a, haochen21a,andriushchenko2022sgd}.
+In particular, this implicit bias emerges due to SGD using finite batch sizes resulting in a \emph{noisy approximation} of the population gradient.

 Perhaps counter-intuitively, SGD noise is often deemed \emph{advantageous} for implicit bias.
-In particular, several works showed that higher learning rates and smaller batch sizes yield \textit{flatter} minima \cite{small-batch2017, LeCun1998, revisiting-bs, hour-imagenet}, which tend to generalize well \cite{Hochreiter1997} (see also Figure~\ref{fig:intro}, top).
+In particular, several works showed that higher learning rates and smaller batch sizes yield \textit{flatter} minima \citep{small-batch2017, LeCun1998, revisiting-bs, hour-imagenet}, which tend to generalize well \citep{Hochreiter1997,SmithED20} (see also Figure~\ref{fig:intro}, left).
 However, these works are limited to the setting of multi-epoch or \emph{offline training}.